Mexican Hot Chocolate Mocha: A Spicy Coffee Recipe To Try

 A few more details About the ingredients

 - While you can brew any coffee for this drink, it’s traditional to use a dark roast for spiced coffee.
 And to be even more authentic, consider looking for Mexican coffee beans (1).
-A dark roast can hold its own against the powerful flavours of spices, chocolate, and milk.
-On the other hand, you will lose the more subtle flavours of a lighter roast, so now is not the time to pull out your most expensive specialty beans.
+A dark roast can hold its own against the powerful flavors of spices, chocolate, and milk.
+On the other hand, you will lose the more subtle flavors of a lighter roast, so now is not the time to pull out your most expensive specialty beans.

 - If you want to enjoy this drink for dessert in the evening, consider using a decaf dark roast, especially since the chocolate is also caffeinated.
-With the strong flavours of the spices, decaf’s notorious blandness is no issue.
+With the strong flavors of the spices, decaf’s notorious blandness is no issue.

 - There are many options for milk in the recipe, with more emerging daily thanks to the boom plant-based milk market (2).
 Almost any milk will work; it’s up to you, and any allergies you may have, to choose what best suits you.

 - For a rich, indulgent, and delicious drink, whole milk is the best choice, but it is high in saturated fat, which may concern some coffee drinkers.
 In this case, 1% or 2% are acceptable substitutes.